Conflux-Chain/js-conflux-sdk/docs/how_to_send_tx.md

     txExecErrorMsg: null
   }
   */
-}

-main();
 ```

-If you can get the transaction receipt and it's `outcomeStatus` is `0`, congratulate you have send a transaction successfully.
+If the transaction receipt's `outcomeStatus` is `0`, congratulate you have send a transaction successfully.

-> Note: before sending transaction, you should add an account to wallet with `conflux.wallet.addPrivateKey(PRIVATE_KEY)`
+**Note: before sending transaction, you should add an account to wallet with `conflux.wallet.addPrivateKey(PRIVATE_KEY)`**

 ### Transaction's stage

 After sending, a transaction could be in several different states, [here](https://developer.conflux-chain.org/docs/conflux-doc/docs/send_transaction#track-my-transaction) is a detail explanation of transaction life cycle.

-You can get a transaction's state by it `status` or it's receipt's `outcomeStatus` `tx.status`
+You can get a transaction's state by it's `status` or it's receipt's `outcomeStatus`

 * `null` The tx has not mined or executed
 * `0` Tx execute success